Gwobr Esyllt Prize

 Following Esyllt’s death in May 2014, Beyond the Border Storytelling Festival expressed its intention to create a bursary in recognition of her unique and vital role in storytelling in Wales.
 The bursary would support the development of an emerging storyteller, living or working in Wales.

-The winner of the first bursary, named in Esyllt’s honour as Gwobr Esyllt Prize, was announced at Beyond the Border in 2016.
+The winner of the first bursary, named in Esyllt’s honour as the Gwobr Esyllt Prize, was announced at Beyond the Border in 2016.
 Tamar Eluned Williams was the first holder, and performed a newly commissioned piece of storytelling at Beyond the Border in 2018.
 At this performance, the winner of the second bursary, Siân Miriam, was announced.